Abir-Tx/fedcmp/docs/README.md

 ```

 # Steps to run

-## FMNIST
+## Manually

-The FMNIST dataset and the algorithms operating on the dataset is implemented inside the `fashionMnist` directory.
+The FMNIST dataset and the algorithms operating on the dataset is implemented inside `this` directory.
 The base code & inspiration is taken from the [PFL-NON-IID](https://github.com/TsingZ0/PFL-Non-IID) repo.
 The code is modified to work with our project structure with added support for logging, visualization, and more.
-Currently the algorithms implemented inside the `fashionMnist` directory are:
+Currently the algorithms implemented inside the `this` directory are:

 - FedAvg
 - FedProto